 Well, you have got a server (most probably linux) which you want to run your tasks on it.
-How should you do that?
-Here I list all the challenges I’ve encountered.
+How should you do that and What technologies you should adopt?

 First of all, you know that you should connect to server via